 "It always seems impossible until it is done", said Nelson Mandela.
 We are determined to prove that extreme poverty is not a natural state to accept, and that the goods of the world can be differently distributed.

-Climbing Mount Everest is our symbolic act in the race for humanity, where we every day work through social and charity projects - now in Iran, Uganda and Nepal - to Move Humanity.
+Climbing Mount Everest is our symbolic act in the race for - Move Humanity - where we every day work through social and charity projects - now in Iran, USA, Afghanistan, Uganda and Nepal - to Move Humanity.

 Follow us at Facebook to learn more and take part.